 You can never really be sure which of your creations is going to take off and enjoy popular success.
 You might think the first book in your series is your best work, the better story.
 Or perhaps you believe in the highly stylized image you spent most of last summer finishing.
 But it turns out that it’s the third book in the series that has fired your readers’ imaginations and, really, it was that sketch you made at breakfast with your niece that has caught the attention of the internet.

 Maybe you’ve been given credit for your original work.
-But even if there is attribution for the use of your work (which there rarely is), without revenue flowing to you . . . well, attribution doesn’t pay the mortgage.
+But even if there is attribution for the use of your work (which there rarely is), without revenue flowing to you . . . well, attribution doesn’t pay the rent.

 At this point you realize that you need to decide how to begin protecting your work and whether to start the process of enforcing your rights.
 Part of you says, “Why bother.
 It’s pointless.
 Pirates are everywhere.
 It’s like playing whack-a-mole.”
 But another part of you says, “No. I’m not going to stand for this.
 It’s my work.
 I should be the one who earns the money from it.”